Chapter 14. SavaPage as Printer

 • In analogy, the terms IPP Everywhere (Zeroconf printers) and AirPrint (Bonjour printers) are also used interchangeably.

-• To configure SavaPage as Zeroconf printer follow the steps described in the sections below.
+• To advertise SavaPage as Zeroconf printer follow the steps described in the sections below.

 SavaPage AirPrint is discussed for each platform separately: